HyacinthBots/LilyBot/docs/commands.md

 **Description**: Set a reminder for some time in the future!

 * **Arguments**:
-	* `time` - How long until reminding?
+	* `time` - How long until you need reminding?
 Format: 1d12h30m / 3d / 26m30s - Coalescing Duration
 	* `remind-in-dm` - Whether to remind in DMs or not - Boolean
 	* `custom-message` - A message to attach to your reminder - Optional String
-	* `repeat` - Whether to repeat the reminder or not - Defaulting Boolean
+	* `repeat` - Whether to repeat the number or not - Defaulting Boolean
-	* `repeat-interval` - The interval to repeat the reminder at.
-Format: 1d / 1h / 5d - Coalescing Optional Duration
+	* `repeat-interval` - The interval to repeating the reminder at.
+Format: 1d / 4h / 5d - Coalescing Optional Duration

 ---
 ### Command name: `reminder list`